 "My kids are very independent and it is difficult to see Enrique because he is all over the world," the singer said.
 "But Anna is very beautiful—they have good taste, my kids."

-Enrique's mother, siblings, stepmom and step-siblings had met Anna, though, Julio said, and he was confident that his son was doing well.
-Meanwhile, Enrique's mom, sister and brother all expressed their excitement when the twins were born in December.
+Iglesias' mother, siblings, stepmom and step-siblings had met her, though, Julio said, and he was confident that his son was doing well.
+Meanwhile, Igelsias' mom, sister and brother all expressed their excitement when the twins were born three years ago.

 "It was a perfectly normal pregnancy, she didn't have to do mandatory bed rest at any time," the babies' grandma Isabel Preysler told Hola!
 "Anna hasn't had to hide.
 She has a very simple and homey life."

-Dating an athlete, Iglesias said, has made him respect athletes 1,000-times more.
-"In music you can start whenever, 18 or 19 years old," he told SI.
+Dating an athlete, Iglesias said, had made him respect athletes 1,000-times more.
+"In music you can start whenever, 18 or 19 years old," he said.
 "If you want to be an athlete, you have to start when you are 4 or 5.
 There is so much dedication, so many hours, mentally and physically.
 Sometimes your mind wants it so much but your body cannot handle it.

 "Anna took to me the place where she was brought up in Russia and if you see the house she lived in, you can open up your arms and touch it wall to wall.
 Out of there, she played every single day for eight hours since she was 5 years old.
 For me, it's mind-boggling.
 To me, she is the most amazing person I have ever met."